History of Northampton (Rothersthorpe) services

 The new buildings were given a new name; Rothersthorpe was dropped and from now on it was called Northampton services.
 To demolish the footbridge would have required the motorway to be closed, so instead it was left in place for staff use.
 It is higher at the southbound end, reflecting the fact it used to meet a two-storey building on that side.

 The new parking areas were able to spill into land that hadn't previously been used, because the new junction layout had made some land (both fields and tarmac) unsuitable for any other use.
+This creates the curious situation where certain parts of the car park are owned by Highways England (owing to the way the service area was originally built), while other parts of the car park are owned by Roadchef but purchased from the Highways Agency's surplus road improvements land.

 The new buildings were large shells with curved roofs, discrete entrances and large, glass frontages, although there still isn't much space for landscaping.
 Inside was mostly occupied by seating, with a Costa stand on the right and a counter at the back with a Wimpy and a restaurant servery.
 At the rear-back was a corridor with Fonebitz and 'Formula One'-branded shops.